-- Colonoscopy and sometimes upper endoscopy is used to visually examine your gastrointestinal tract and can also be used to obtain tissue for a biopsy.
-Read more about endoscopy.
+Colonoscopy and sometimes upper endoscopy is used to visually examine your gastrointestinal tract and can also be used to obtain tissue for a biopsy.
+Read more about

-- MRI (magnetic resonance imaging) can also be used for the assesment of small bowel disease fistulas, and abscesses.
+MRI (magnetic resonance imaging) can also be used for the assessment of small bowel disease fistulas, and abscesses.

 Assessment of the small bowel is done with a new technique called MR enterography.

-- MR enterography is a special exam that allows imaging of the small bowel for areas of inflammation, obstruction, fistulas, sinus tracts and strictures without exposing the patient to radiation.
+- MR enterography is a special exam that allows imaging of the small bowel for areas of inflammation, obstruction, fistulas, sinus tracts and strictures without exposing patients to radiation.